doyouqa/python-sdk/docs/tutorials/firmware-update.rst

 .. code:: console

-    $ ntdi-cli provision --project-id d47fedd0-729f-4941-b4bd-2ec4fe0f9ca9 --name "my edge device" --type edge_device
+    $ ntdi-cli provision --fleet-id d47fedd0-729f-4941-b4bd-2ec4fe0f9ca9 --name "my edge device" --type edge_device

-Now we need to copy over the Neustar TDI verifier key, Project verifier key and the new device secret key.
+Now we need to copy over the Neustar TDI verifier key, Fleet verifier key and the new device secret key.
 The Neustar TDI verifier key can be downloaded from the `Neustar TDI developer console`_.

-You can print out your Project verifier key by adding a snippet to the previous code example.
+You can print out your Fleet verifier key by adding a snippet to the previous code example.

 .. code:: python

    import base64
-   project_verifier = base64.b64encode(project_key.public_key_der)
+   fleet_verifier = base64.b64encode(fleet_key.public_key_der)
-   print(project_verifier)
+   print(fleet_verifier)

 If you can SSH into your IoT device, you can do the same thing that we did with the server and copy over the device identity secret key.
-Since the Neustar TDI and Project verifier keys are static for all devices in a Project, we can hard code them in.
+Since the Neustar TDI and Fleet verifier keys are static for all devices in a Fleet, we can hard code them in.

 .. code:: console